-I am a second year Ph.D. student in the School of Electrical & Computer Engineering (ECE) at Georgia Institute of Technology, working under the direction of Professor Brendan Saltaformaggio in the Cyber Forensics Innovation (CyFI) Lab.
-My research interests lie in cyber forensics, malware analysis, and binary program instrumentation.
-My ongoing research focuses on the investigation of cyber-physical systems malware, specifically extracting models of the hardware required by the malware binary for its execution and monitoring their implications.
+I am a Ph.D. candidate in the School of Electrical & Computer Engineering (ECE) at Georgia Institute of Technology, advised by Dr. Brendan Saltaformaggio in the Cyber Forensics Innovation (CyFI) Lab.
+My research interests lie in cyber attack forensics, web application security, and applied statistics for large-scale security measurement.

-Prior to joining Georgia Tech, I worked as an ASIC Verification Engineer in Infinera and then Nvidia (India), where I built test environments to verify interface modules in hardware chips by modeling the hardware profiles of its interacting components.
-This motivated me to join Prof. Saltaformaggio’s research group to work on binary analysis and the gamut of applications it enables in the software security research community.
+Prior to joining Georgia Tech, I worked as an ASIC Engineer in Infinera and then Nvidia (India), where I built test environments to verify interface modules in hardware chips by modeling the hardware profiles of its interacting components.